 The best thing you can do is provide value.
 At boomtime, we often included a reframing article in the follow-up message, which helps your new connections see your area of expertise in a different light.
 Once again, you’re not selling – instead, you are providing value.
 Your connections should be in a better place because of what you’ve shared with them.

 Having a great profile and building out your network just gets you in the game.
 If you go home after a networking event and don’t follow-up with all of your new connections, you’re not going to get much value for your investment.
-We’ll talk about how to drive engagement next time.
+Learn how leverage your LinkedIn network in our podcast episode, Increasing Your LinkedIn Engagement.

 All the best,